Swatiiiishettyyyy/Nucleotide-website/Postman_Documentation/07_Orders_Module.md

 - Creates a Razorpay order for payment
 - Order is created with status "order_confirmed" (after payment)
 - Cart items are not removed until payment is verified
+- **Coupon discount is automatically included** if a coupon is applied to the cart
+- Amount calculation: `subtotal + delivery_charge - coupon_discount - discount`
-- Amount includes delivery charge (50.00)
+- Amount includes delivery charge (50.00) and excludes coupon discount if applied
 - Each order item keeps its own address from the cart; the top-level `address_id` is used as the primary shipping address (defaults to the cart item's address when only one exists)
 - **For couple/family packs with different addresses**: Each order item has its own status tracking, allowing independent tracking per address
+- **Coupon is removed from cart** after successful payment verification

 ---